teoshibin/COMP2042_CW_hcyst2/README.md

 - Browse personal high score
 - Show game info
 - Change Game settings
-- Select Level & play game
-- 10 levels is available
+- 5 levels are available
 - The higher the level is the harder the difficultly is
+- Timer count down for extra fun
-- Extra points will be added based on time taken every round where maximum possible score is 900
+- Extra points will be added based on time taken every round
 - Able to proceed to the next level after completing each level

 ### Modifications
-- Create new level easily without messing with inner logic
+- Create new level easily by extending class

 ## Implementations
 ### Views